What is the Plains to Peaks Collective (PPC)?

 - 41 million + collections resources from libraries, archives and museums

-- 40 hubs (and growing) that include 2,057 institutional partners from across the United States
+- 42 hubs (and growing) that include more than 2,057 institutional partners from across the United States

 DPLA Service Hubs are state, regional, or other collaborations that host and/or bring together digital objects from institutions within their respective communities.
 Single institutions with substantial individual collections are also included in the Hubs Network.